I am based in Minchinhampton, in the Cotswolds.

 Through all the various phases I have continued to develop and deepen my appreciation for the classical guitar, especially since successfully going through the ABRSM grades up to grade 8.
 Since turning full time teacher at the start of 2011, I feel privileged to be able to share my knowledge and my joy of such a versatile and amazing instrument.
 I have guided many students successfully through both ABRSM and RGT /LCM music exams.
 I teach up to grade 8.

 I am a member of the Register of Guitar Tuitors.
-(LCM) and have an Enhanced Disclosure Certificate (DBS).
+(London College of Music) and have an Enhanced Disclosure Certificate (DBS).
 I have been teaching at our local primary school 2 mornings a week for the last 4 years and have been a mentor at the World Youth Guitar Festival (2019).

 I also teach Ukulele, Guitarlele and the Indian Harmonium.